cl-axon/cl-paip/README.rst

 For more complicated use of these files, you should follow the guidelines for organizing files explained in Chapter 24.

-The function do-examples, which takes as an argument either :all or a chapter number or a list of chapter numbers, can be used to see examples of the use of various functions.
-For example, (do-examples 1) shows the examples from chapter 1.
+The function ``do-examples``, which takes as an argument either ``:all`` or a chapter number or a list of chapter numbers, can be used to see examples of the use of various functions.
+For example, ``(do-examples 1)`` shows the examples from chapter 1.

 The Files
 ---------